ansumandas441/task-managment-application/README.md

 Clear boundaries between authentication, task management, and notification concerns

 This architectural approach ensures the application can scale horizontally across all services while maintaining data consistency and operational reliability.

+###  Improvements:

+There are several improvements that can be done for mitigating failure scenarios.
+We can use circuit breaker pattern and throttling/rate limiting so that our server do not get over burdened and shuts down.